artist-hks/artist-hks/README.md

 Machine Learning Enthusiast • UI/UX Designer • Creative Developer
 -----------------------------------------------------------------

-I’m Hemant Sharma (HKS), a Computer Science student with a strong interest in Machine Learning and UI/UX design.

 I enjoy building practical, real-world projects by combining data-driven solutions with clean and user-friendly interfaces.
 My work focuses on developing machine learning models and presenting them through interactive and intuitive applications.

 I have worked on projects such as Diabetes Risk Prediction, Game Addiction Detection, and a Video Game Sales Intelligence dashboard, where I handled tasks from data preprocessing and model building to deployment.